nickbrandt/GitLab/doc/user/permissions.md

 identify default internal users.
 New users whose email address matches the regex pattern are set to internal by default rather than an external collaborator.

-The regex pattern format is Ruby, but it needs to be convertible to JavaScript, and the ignore case flag is set (`/regex pattern/i`).
+The regex pattern format is in Ruby, but it needs to be convertible to JavaScript, and the ignore case flag is set (`/regex pattern/i`).
 Here are some examples:

 - Use `\.internal@domain\.com$` to mark email addresses ending with